Ben Lovett (British musician): Mumford and Sons

-Other musical ventures
+Other ventures

 In the early days of Mumford & Sons, Lovett produced albums for folk bands around London, including Peggy Sue.

 Lovett produced on Ellie Goulding's critically acclaimed 2010 album Lights, including Goulding's cover of the Elton John track "Your Song" which peaked at no. 2 on the singles chart.
 As well as being credited as a producer on the album, Lovett is also credited with playing kick drum, piano and singing backing vocals on the release, which debuted at no. 1 on the UK album charts.
 Lovett has previously joined Goulding on stage to play piano on "Your Song" and the pair have recorded duets of Service Bell by Feist and Grizzly Bear and Two Dancers by Wild Beasts, which Lovett aired whilst presenting on Triple J radio.

 Lovett also assisted the production of the self-titled debut solo album of former Felice Brothers member Simon Felice throughout 2011.
 Lovett was credited as a producer on the release and also featured as a guest on the lead single from the album, "You & I Belong".

 Lovett is the founder of TVG, a company that designs music and entertainment venues.
 He is also co-founder of record label and live music promotion team, Communion.
 The aim of the label is to create a "platform for an unsigned music scene in the main cities".
 The label has showcased and released the music of a number of notable artists, including Gotye, Michael Kiwanuka, Joy Vance and Ben Howard.
+In 2026, Lovett expanded TVG's footprint with real estate and ancillary businesses including a cocktail and omakase-style sushi bar in the Chinatown neighbourhood of Los Angeles called Mitsi, alongside Pacific Electric, a music venue on the same block so patrons could move between live performances and the sushi counter without leaving the premises.
+Chef Jon Kim leads the kitchen at Mitsi.
+Other TVG-managed venues include Omeara in Bankside, London, Saturn in Birmingham, Alabama, and the Orion Amphitheater in Huntsville, Alabama.

 Personal life

 Lovett publicly announced his engagement to his long time girlfriend, fashion designer Jemima Janney, on 20 July 2014.
 They married in 2015 and divorced in late 2016.
 During Mumford and Sons' promo for their 4th album, "Delta", he described the album as "the four Ds: death, divorce, drugs and depression".

-He's in a romantic relationship with Molly Howard, referring to her as his girlfriend in a post on Facebook.
+Lovett is currently in a romantic relationship with Molly Howard, referring to her as his girlfriend in a post on Facebook.
 On 5 June 2021, Howard announced on Instagram that she had given birth to the couple's first child.
+Withers announced on withers.ft.com the birth to their first child.